 - Feeling tired or weak.

-- This drug may cause your child to have dizziness, sleepiness, trouble sleeping, trouble focusing, or dreams that are not normal.
-Most of the time, these effects go away after taking this drug for 2 to 4 weeks.
-It may help if you give this drug to your child at bedtime.
-If your child feels dizzy or sleepy, or has trouble focusing, have your child avoid tasks or actions that call for alertness.
-Call the doctor if these effects last, they bother your child, or are very bad.
+- Nervous system problems are common with this drug.
+These may include dizziness, sleepiness, trouble sleeping or focusing, or abnormal dreams.
+Most of the time, this goes away after 2 to 4 weeks.
+Giving this drug at bedtime may help with these effects.
+If your child feels dizzy, sleepy, or has trouble focusing, have your child avoid tasks or actions that call for alertness.
+Call the doctor if these effects last, they bother your child, or are severe.